FruitasticDev/MachineLearning/README.md

 ## Installation
-The model developed using 3.10.12, and the libraries used are:
+The model developed using Python 3.10.12, and the libraries used are:

 - numpy
 - matplotlib